areino/crwd-pushhosts/README.md

 ‼️WARNING‼️
 This script has the potential to disrupt network connections from the endpoint.
 It is recommended users test with a limited Host Group first to troubleshoot any issues.

-### Running the program
+## Running the program

+### Step 1 - API client

-In order to run this demonstration, you will need access to CrowdStrike [API keys](https://falcon.crowdstrike.com/api-clients-and-keys/clients) with the following scopes:
+In order to run this script, you will need access to CrowdStrike [API keys](https://falcon.crowdstrike.com/api-clients-and-keys/clients) with the following scopes:

 | Service Collection | Scope |
 | :---- | :---- |